 Samsung Galaxy Tab S4 rumors continue to trickle out and the device looks like it could be a worthy successor to the Galaxy Tab S3.

-A recent benchmark listing outlines potential specs which include a Snapdragon processor, tons of RAM and internal storage, Android Oreo, and a sizable display that could bring the company’s Infinity Display to the Galaxy Tab line.
+A recent benchmark listing and rumored spec sheet outline potential specs which include a Qualcomm Snapdragon 835 processor, tons of RAM and internal storage, microSD card slot, Android 8.1 Oreo, Bluetooth 5.0, LTE capabilities and a sizable display that could bring the company’s Infinity Display to the Galaxy Tab line.

-While some of you might not want (or be able) to hold out for Samsung’s next-generation tablet, others might want to wait for more rumors or the device itself to arrive.
+While some of you might not want (or be able) to hold out for Samsung’s next tablet, others might want to wait for more rumors or for the device itself to arrive.

-The Galaxy Tab S4 probably won’t launch in May or June, but rumors point to a launch around the time Samsung announces the Galaxy Note 9.
-The device recently got certified in Russia, a sign the device is moving closer to its official release.
+The Galaxy Tab S4 might not launch in July, but rumors point to an arrival in and around the time Samsung announces the Galaxy Note 9 in August.

-While some of you might want to wait for Samsung’s announcements, others might want to turn to another device in 2018.
+While some of you might want to wait for Samsung’s announcements, others might want to turn to another tablet in 2018.

 Wait If You Want the Best Software Support